 The insideBIGDATA Guide to Healthcare & Life Sciences is a useful new resource directed toward enterprise thought leaders who wish to gain strategic insights into this exciting new area of technology.
-This segment focuses on the rise of deep learning.
+This segment focuses on big data case studies.